Q4 Investors' Newsletter

 Lets begin with the fund-specific updates for Cambodia Development Fund.

 The situation in Cambodia seems to be stabilizing.
 As of 15 September, almost 60% of the population has been vaccinated, placing them second after Singapore in terms of vaccination rate among the Southeast Asian Nations and within top 30 in the world.
 In fact, Phnom Penh became the first capital to attain 99% vaccination rate among their adult population in August.
+Our consultant had also feedback that most of the team working (including construction workers) on the project had gotten their 3rd booster vaccination jab in Cambodia.
 Is the worst over?
 It remains to be seen.
 Nevertheless, both sales and construction fronts are progressing well.

 The sales and development teams continue to adapt to the ever-changing situation and challenges along the way.
 Do read the detailed sales and construction updates in the next section.